Xanadu Houses: Demise

 By the early 1990s, the Xanadu houses began to lose popularity because the technology they used was quickly becoming obsolete, and as a result the houses in Wisconsin and Tennessee were demolished, while the Xanadu House in Kissimmee continued to operate as a public visitor attraction until it was closed in 1996.
 It was consequently put up for sale in 1997 and was sold for office and storage use.
 By 2001, the Kissimmee house had suffered greatly from mold and mildew throughout the interior due to a lack of maintenance since being used as a visitor attraction, it was put up for sale again for an asking price of US$2 million.
 By October 2005, the last of the Xanadu houses had been demolished, following years of abandonment and use by the homeless.

-The Kissimmee house was also featured in the 2007 movie "Urban Explorers: Into the Darkness".
+The Kissimmee house was featured in the 2007 movie Urban Explorers: Into the Darkness.
 It showed the house in disrepair with doors wide open, mold growing everywhere and a homeless man living inside.
 The "explorers" walked through the house filming the decay firsthand as the homeless man slept in a chair on the main floor.
 At the end of the segment, the man wakes up and threatens the "explorers" telling them to leave his home.